 Athletic trainers often work on the sidelines of competition, but they are on the frontlines of preventing, diagnosing, and treating injuries and illness related to physical activity.
 Athletic trainers are health care professionals who collaborate with physicians to optimize patient and client activity and participation in athletics, work, and life.
 They work with a wide range of ages and skill levels in a variety of settings – from professional sports teams and high school programs to sports medicine clinics, government agencies, and performance arts.
 Regardless of where they work, athletic trainers play a vital role in the athletic health care team and in the lives of competitive and recreational athletes.

-Our nationally accredited Athletic Training Education Program exposes you to the latest philosophies, research, and equipment through classroom instruction, clinical experiences, and immersive learning.
+Our nationally accredited Athletic Training Program exposes you to the latest philosophies, research, and equipment through classroom instruction, clinical experiences, and immersive learning.
 Our program is accredited through the Commission on Accreditation of Athletic Training Education (CAATE) through the 2015-2016 academic year.
 Expert faculty and staff are committed to outfitting you with a breadth of expertise to excel in this diverse field.
 Our students successfully pass the Board of Certification Examination in order to practice as a certified athletic trainer (ATC).
 Click here for the program's BOC Exam results.
 Our comprehensive curriculum and clinical experiences focus on:

 Our focus extends beyond the classroom.
 Eight full-time certified athletic trainers and about 20 clinical preceptors facilitate on- and off-campus clinical experiences designed to outfit you with real-world experiences tailored to your area of interest.